kaaproject/kaa-rfcs/0005-configuration-management-extension/README.md

 #### Configuration pull response

-The server MUST respond to the configuration pull request by publishing the response message to the `/status` resource path according to the [request/response design pattern defined in 1/KP](/0001-kaa-protocol/README.md#requestresponse-pattern).
+The server MUST respond to the configuration pull request by publishing the response message according to the [request/response design pattern defined in 1/KP](/0001-kaa-protocol/README.md#requestresponse-pattern).
 The extension-specific resource path part format is:

   `<endpoint_token>/pull/<message_format>[/<config_format>]/status`